 Pre-tax earnings are a measure of Cliffs' profitability and are measured on a consolidated basis.
 Cost control is a measure of the cost of production per ton sold and/or cash-collected, adjusted to hold energy prices at a fixed rate throughout the year in order to eliminate the (positive and negative) impact of the large and potentially volatile uncontrollable cost of energy on compensation.
 Also, the pre-tax earnings and cost control elements are subject to adjustment by the Compensation Committee for other extraordinary, unusual, or non-recurring items, accounting changes, currency fluctuations, non-operating items and similar items to prevent an undue windfall or loss.
-The other adjustments made to pre-tax earnings in 2009 included changes in fair value of foreign currency contracts, unplanned local tax incentives, non-operating gains, accounting reporting standards, environmental legislation and their impact on 2009 pre-tax earnings to ensure that management did not receive an undue windfall or loss in 2009 under the EMPI Plan.
+The other adjustments made to pre-tax earnings in 2009 included changes in fair value of foreign currency contracts, unplanned local tax incentives, non-operating gains, accounting reporting standards, environmental legislation and the timing of payments for stockpile sales.
+The Compensation Committee adjusted the 2009 EMPI Plan targets to take into account these factors and their impact on 2009 pre-tax earnings to ensure that management did not receive an undue windfall or loss in 2009 under the EMPI Plan.
 Although cost control is a component of pre-tax earnings, the Compensation Committee believes a more targeted focus on managing production cost per ton is essential to Cliffs' long-term health.
 Cost control adjustments took into consideration the same pre-tax earnings adjustments and an adjustment for a year-end change in revenue recognition timing under a customer contract.
-Cost control is measured for North American Iron Ore operational goals to ensure that short-term profitability is balanced with the long-term success of the organization.
-For 2009, corporate objectives included goals in the areas of business development, workforce safety, specific cost initiatives, and growth and diversification of mineral resources.
+Cost control is measured for North American Iron Ore operations, Asia Pacific Iron Ore operations and North American Coal operations.
+Finally, the Compensation Committee evaluates management against key strategic and operational goals to ensure that short-term profitability is balanced with the long-term success of the organization.
+For 2009, corporate objectives included goals in the areas of business development, workforce safety, specific cost initiatives, sales init